 Thesis Due Date: Tuesday, April 9th, 2019 at 12:00 Noon (22 McCosh Hall), Spring '19

 We've added a step to your thesis submission to make it possible for thesis readers and advisors to collaborate more intensively on the reading and grading process.
-At the same time that you submit your bound thesis copy to the Undergraduate Administrator, and upload your electronic copy to Mudd Library, please also submit a PDF of your thesis to your advisor by the April 9th 12 Noon deadline.
+At the same time that you submit your bound thesis copy to the Undergraduate Administrator, please also submit a PDF of your thesis to your advisor by the April 9th 12 Noon deadline.
 This copy will be circulated only between advisor and reader for the purposes of comment and evaluation.
 You won't receive marginal comments or corrections to this version of the thesis.
 Once the thesis is graded you'll receive a formal written report from your advisor and reader.

 If you are planning to conduct interviews for your thesis, please make your interview subjects aware that your thesis will be available to the public after it has been completed and deposited in the Mudd Library.
 There are Interview Permission forms in the English office.